Windower/docs/_pages/cli.md

 Windower supports a number of command-line arguments when launching.
 You can create various shortcuts to launch Windower with different settings, override specific parameters, set up private servers, etc.

 ## Profile Arguments
-The specified default values are just the default values when creating a profile.
+These arguments are all tied to a profile, and except for the last two, can also be set in the UI for each profile.
+The specified default values here are just the default values when creating a profile.
 If a profile is specified, and the default for any missing value is taken from that profile, instead of the default specified in the table below.

 | Argument | Description |
 |:---|:---|